rileygelwicks/eastwestaudio/doc/index.rst

-The batch mode, controlled by the script ewabatch_, is convenient if you can't run your own persistent processes on the web server serving your audio files; you can use them to produce static files on a machine under your own control and rsync them up to the web server however often you need.
+The batch mode, controlled by the script ewabatch_, is convenient if you can't run your own persistent processes on the web server serving your audio files; you can use it to produce static files on a machine under your own control and rsync them up to the web server however often you need.
 Batch mode can operate either on individual files or recursively on entire directories.